n0mjs710/MCP23S17/README.md

   * digitalWrite(pin, value)
   * digitalRead(pin)

 The class does include several more methods that can be used to simplify configuration in the same "Arduino-ish" way, methods for writing/reading 8-bit registers (configuration and I/O ports) at once, as well as writing/reading consecutive registers (allowing all 16 bits to be read or written with one method call).
 The interrupt features of the chip are not directly supported with method for specifically configuring them, however, the byte and word read/write methods may be used to configure and use the interrupt features.
-These features can get somewhat complicated, and any user to is prepared to use them will likely prefer the more generic methods for controlling them.
+These features can get somewhat complicated, and any user prepared to use them will likely prefer the more generic methods for controlling them.

 Upon initialization of an MCP23S17 as an object, ALL MCP23S17s on the SPI bus (sharing the same slave select) will be placed into hardware addressing mode.
 This allows up to 8 MCP23S17s to be used with a single slave select.